 Are Amazon Parrots Dusty?

 Amazon parrots live in warm, humid regions.
-This makes their feathers oil-based, and less likely to produce dust.
-Owners with asthma or dust allergies will be better off acquiring an Amazon parrot, rather than another variety.
+Their feathers are oil-based and less likely to produce dust.
+Owners with asthma or dust allergies will fair well with an Amazon parrot.

 Are Senegal Parrots Dusty?

 Senegal parrots are native to Western Africa.
-They do not have dust-based feathers, and grow to be only around 9 inches in height.
-For these reasons, Senegal parrots are believed to produce a minimal amount of dust.
+They don’t have dust-based feathers and grow to be only around 9 inches in height.
+For these reasons, Senegal parrots are believed to produce little dust.

 Pionus parrots are native to Central and South America.
-These birds do not have the preen gland that produces oil secretions, so their feathers are powder-based.
-These birds can grow to 10-12 inches in size.
+They don’t have the preen gland that produces oil secretions, so their feathers are powder-based.
+Pionus parrots can grow to 10-12 inches in size.

-This makes them dustier than parrots with oil-based feathers.
-However, they’re not as dusty as many other powder-based species, such as African greys and cockatoos.
+This makes Pionus parrots dustier than parrots with oil-based feathers.
+However, they’re not as dusty as other powder-based species, such as African greys and cockatoos.

 Eclectus parrots are native to the Solomon Islands and New Guinea.
-These areas have warm climates, so these birds have oil-based feathers.
-Eclectus parrots are known to produce very little dust, and are often recommended for those concerned about allergies.
+These areas have warm climates, so they have oil-based feathers.
+Eclectus parrots produce little dust and are often recommended for those with allergies.

-These parrots have powder-based feathers, despite originating from Africa.
-This fact, coupled with their medium to large size, means they’re one of the dustiest parrot species around.
-If you have a dust allergy, an African grey is the last bird you would want in your home.
+African greys have powder-based feathers, despite originating from Africa.
+This fact, coupled with their medium to large size, means they’re one of the dustiest parrot species.

 These colorful parrots are native to India and Sri Lanka.
-Since they have power-based feathers, you can count on them producing more dust than other types of parrots.
-However, because they’re rather small, they’ll still create less dust than African greys.
+Since they have power-based feathers, they produce more dust than other types of parrots.
+However, because they’re small, they’ll create less dust than African greys, for example.